AiGaf1/Analyze-Youtube-comments/README.md

 # Analyze-Youtube-comments
-Trying to extract threads from youtube comments by LDA and LSA
+I made a parser for youtube comments and exploratory data analysis.
+Also tried to extract threads from youtube comments by LDA and LSA